-If you are unable to complete your degree reuqirements by the completion date specified on your I-20 (item #5), you must apply for a program extension at least 15 days before but no later than the completion date indicated on the I-20.
-You may fall out of lawful F-1 status and lose all F-1 benefits if:
+If you are unable to complete your degree requirements by the completion date specified on your I-20, you must apply for a program extension at least 30 days before but no later than the completion date indicated on the I-20.
+You may lose your F-1 status and all F-1 benefits if:

 The following are not considered acceptable reasons for a program extension:

-If the OIS determines that you are not eligible for a program extension under F-1 provisions, or if you do not apply for a program extension before the completion of studies date on your I-20, you automatically lose your F-1 status and must apply for Reinstatement (see the information on 'Reinstatement' in this section of our web site).
+If the OISS determines that you are not eligible for a program extension under F-1 provisions, or if you do not apply for a program extension before the expiration date on your I-20, you automatically lose your F-1 status and must apply for Reinstatement of Status.